8dcc/browser-homepage/README.md

 ## How it works (specifications)
 - You can search items with different search engines using [keywords](#search-engines).
 - You can add, delete or mark items as done them with the buttons on the todo list.
-- You can edit a number of settings with the settings icon at the top right.
+- You can edit a number of settings with the settings icon at the top right (Including most css rules from the webpage itself).
 - The todo list uses [localstorage](https://blog.logrocket.com/localstorage-javascript-complete-guide/) to store the todo items and the user settings.
 Because of this, you might have to remove your settings if some setting has been added to the repo (`Developer tools > Storage > Local Storage > User settings > Delete "user_settings"`).
 - If a youtube video is added to the todo list, adds a [`(embed)`](https://github.com/r4v10l1/youtube-embed-window) button to open the embed video window, which can be moved.
 - Todo items are capitalized by default, to disable this, you can disable the setting, or start the todo item with `'/'` or `' '`.